 This short road trip takes you through some of the most beautiful places in New Zealand’s South Island, before finishing in spectacular Queenstown.
 Think deep, blue lakes, rolling countryside, and pretty towns, all with the majestic Southern Alps in the background.

 Obviously, you can follow this road trip route in reverse, starting from Queenstown.
-However, I strongly recommend starting in Christchurch, as the scenery gets more and more spectacular as you make your way down the country.
+However, I strongly recommend hiring a car in Christchurch, as the scenery gets more and more spectacular as you make your way down the country.